bradygaster-zz/NDecision/README.md

 NDecision
 =============

-NDecision is a simple business rules engine with a Fluent interface.
+NDecision is a simple engine with a Fluent interface that borrows very much from Behavior Driven Development language.

 Background
 -------